sevanial/Sevanial.net/README.md

 - VPS with Apache/Nginx
 - Raspberry Pi with LAMP stack

-## 🤝 Contributing

-While this is a personal website, contributions are welcome:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-Please note that major changes may be declined to maintain the site's personal nature.

 ## 📜 License

 This project is open source and available under the [MIT License](LICENSE).